-Welcome to University of Florida City – I mean, Gainesville!
+Welcome to Gainesville!
 Read Guide >

-Go to Gainesville in August, close your eyes and spit, and chances are it'll land on an apartment that is close to campus, affordable and has a flexible lease.
+Go to Gainesville in August, close your eyes and spit, and chances are it'll land on an apartment that is affordable and has a flexible lease.
 With the predominance of move-in bonuses around this time of year, landlords are literally paying tenants to take property off their hands.
-Yes, there will be close to 10,000 other people blindly spitting around town, but by and large, the early fall rental market in Gainesville is approximately the same as shooting fish in a Jaeger bottle.
+Yes, there will be close to 10,000 other people blindly spitting around town, but by and large, the early fall rental market in Gainesville is approximately the same as shooting fish in a bottle.

 Driving around town is also pretty easy-peasy.
 I-75 lies to the west of town, running from the mall south, and remains pretty clear throughout the day.
 Though Gainesville is subject to any small city's rush hour, you can generally commute to and from anywhere in the metropolitan area in 30 minutes or less.
-Exercise caution when driving late nights and on weekends, as drunk driving is a concern of many residents.

 Apartment List is your go-to rental site for your apartment search.
 Browse thousands of new listings every day to give you the largest selection of cheap 1 bedroom, 2 bedroom and 3 bedroom apartments for rent in Gainesville.
 Find studios, condos, townhomes, and homes in your favorite neighborhoods.
 You can search for all utilities paid apartments, and pet-friendly homes with the tap of a button.
 With more available listings than Craigslist, you're sure to find a house for rent on Apartment List.